 It is natural to be worried and concerned about the next steps to take when you have been served with divorce papers.
-This is especially so when service of these divorce papers are unexpected and come as a surprise.
+This is especially so when the service of these divorce papers are unexpected and come as a surprise.

 Do note that there are certain timelines you have to adhere to upon service of divorce papers.
 Failure to adhere to these timelines may result in the Court granting the divorce in your spouse’ favour.
-However, do not feel pressured to sign the papers served on you without understanding the contents of the papers.

 Here are some steps you may wish to consider taking as soon as possible when you have been served with divorce papers: –

 - Seek advice from a specialist divorce lawyer

 - Decide on what position you will be taking in the divorce proceedings.

 Seek advice from a specialist divorce lawyer.